-There are many jobs in Product Design and related fields directly or very well placed for further study at degree level in Engineering, Product Design, Architecture etc.
+There are many jobs available in Product Design related fields directly and students are well placed for further study at degree level in Engineering, Product Design, Architecture, Manufacturing or indeed a technical apprenticeship.

 Locally we have strong links with light engineering companies - URT work in composite materials and manufacture parts for F1 Cars, the ministry of defence and everywhere in-between.
 We have very good apprentice positions available every year for selected students in these companies.